The Chicago Experience

 The dancing doesn’t stop in Pilsen.
 Further east, another festive and bright environment awaits runners and spectators as they enter Chinatown through the Chinatown Gate situated in the pivotal 22nd mile.
 Visitors are greeted by the Chinatown Chamber of Commerce’s cheering extravaganza, which includes traditional Chinese music and dragon-costumed dancers, signs, cowbells and a huge crowd.
 Chicago’s Chinatown is the largest in the Midwest with 8,000 residents and 58 restaurants co-existing in a 10-block radius.
 Runners should take note of the symbolic red painted on the gate and elsewhere as they run through Chinatown—in Chinese culture, red symbolizes good luck.

 One of Chicago’s biggest rivalries, Cubs fans versus White Sox fans, can rest on Marathon Sunday as the course runs by both teams’ stadiums.
 Sox residence, U.S. Cellular Field, located just past mile 23, is located in the Bridgeport neighborhood.
-Bridgeport is also known as the birthplace of current mayor Richard M. Daley and his father Richard J. Daley.
+Bridgeport is also known as the birthplace of Richard M. Daley and his father Richard J. Daley.
 It is a close-knit, older community with a small-town feel evident in its churches, pubs and proud residents.

 Runners make the turn to “head home” toward the finish at 35th and State Street, which is also the site of Park Boulevard, a planned residential development encompassing 37 acres of homes, shops, parks and a neighborhood school.